T formation: Revival

-The original T formation is seldom used today, but it was successful in the first half of the 20th century.
+The original T formation is rarely used today, but it was successful in the first half of the 20th century.
 Originally a power running formation with players starting from a stationary position, it was for a time eclipsed by the more open single-wing formation.
 The T formation experienced a revival in the late 1930s and early 1940s when a man-in-motion began to be utilized, increasing the complexity of the offensive attack.

 The formation led to a faster-paced, higher-scoring game.
 The formation was aided by a rule change before the 1945 season, when the quarterback was no longer required to stand at least 5 yards behind the line of scrimmage.
 The T formation was made famous by Stanford University under Clark Shaughnessy in 1940, Notre Dame under Frank Leahy; the Fighting Irish won four national titles in the 1940s, and by the University of Oklahoma in the 1950s to win 47 games in a row and three national titles.
-The formation was also the key weapon used by the Chicago Bears, who had used the T formation since the team's inception in 1920, to defeat the Washington Redskins, 73–0, in the 1940 NFL Championship Game and immortalized afterward in their fight song.
+The formation was also the key weapon of the Chicago Bears, that had used the T formation since the team's inception in 1920, to defeat the Washington Redskins, 73–0, in the 1940 NFL Championship Game and immortalized afterward in their fight song.
 Shaughnessy helped the Bears prepare for the game against the Redskins.
 He has been called "The father of the T formation".